fullstackhacker/phpwithme/README.md

 Usage
 -----
 ###To create a file:
 `easybake/makefile <type of file: controller|model|stylesheet|script|src> <path to the file from there>`

+Example(s):

-An example: `easybake/makefile stylesheet newcssfile.css`
+`easybake/makefile stylesheet newcssfile.css`

-Or: `easybake/makefile script me/like/folders/flashything.js`
+`easybake/makefile script me/like/folders/flashything.js`

+`easybake/makefile controller login.php`

 ###To add a database:
 `easybake/adddb <type of database: MySQL|PostgreSQL|Oracle|DB2|Informix> <database_name> <username> <password> <link to the database> <port>`

+Example(s):

-An example:  `easybake/adddb "MySQL" "myDB" "myUser" "myPass" "localhost" "1234"`
+`easybake/adddb "MySQL" "myDB" "myUser" "myPass" "localhost" "1234"`

 ###To add a library:
 `easybake/addlib <absolute path to library file>`

+Example(s):

-An example: `easybake/addlib /home/usr/libraries/thisone.lib`
+`easybake/addlib /home/usr/libraries/thisone.php`

+###To connect to a database:
+In you php script (should be in the controller)

-External Libraries
+Included External Libraries
 ------------------
 jQuery 2.1.1 -

 scrypt.php -

-To Do:
+To Do
 ------
 * database.php -  model/lib - both an object and the procedural way to make a database
-  -> user should only have to provide the name of the database they want to connect to (must have added it using easybake/adddb(.sh))
+  -> user should only have to provide the name of the database they want to connect to (must have added it using easybake/adddb)
 * every public/src (source file) that connects to a database or does anything backend and needs to display it out to a user needs to have a corresponding controller/ file